ProvTools/prov-cpl/bindings/java/README.txt

   3. Limitations
 ------------------

-The bindings have been tested only on Linux (more specifically, on Ubuntu).
+The bindings have been tested mainly on OS.
-They have not been tested on OS X, and they have not yet been ported to Microsoft Windows.
+They have not been thoroughly tested on Linux.

   4. Design